fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 `
 ```

 Thanks to the tag, VS Code’s GraphQL extension and other tooling recognize the definition as GraphQL, enabling features like syntax highlighting in the editor.
-On the server side, we achieved the same by adding a type-indicating comment before the template literal, because the @apollo/server library used on the server does not include a corresponding _gql_ tag.
+On the server side, we achieved the same by adding a type-indicating comment before the template literal, because the @apollo/server library used on the server does not include a corresponding <code>gql</code> tag.

-The application can communicate with a GraphQL server using the *client* object.
+The application can communicate with a GraphQL server using the <code>client</code> object.
 The client can be made accessible for all components of the application by wrapping the <i>App</i> component with [ApolloProvider](https://www.apollographql.com/docs/react/get-started#step-4-connect-your-client-to-react).

 ```js
 import { StrictMode } from 'react'